SSS-Says-Snek/hisock/docs/source/tutorials/intermediate_tutorial.rst

    I've actually never used groups before, which is pretty... uh... sad.
 I added groups because I thought of some use cases for it, but I never bothered to use it in an example, so... yeah.

+Now, let's finally dig into the ``send`` methods!

 The other ``send`` methods
 --------------------------

+In the beginner tutorial, we've covered the :meth:`.send_client()` method that allows the server to send data to specific clients.
+But, what if we wanted to send data to all the clients?
+Well, that is exactly what :meth:`.send_all_clients()` does.
+Yes, the name is pretty self-explanatory.

+Now, let's move on to :meth:`.send_client_raw()`!